krasaee/alethic/README.md

 ---

 ## License
+Alethic ISM is under a DUAL licensing model, please refer to [LICENSE.md](LICENSE.md).

 **AGPL v3**
   Intended for academic, research, and nonprofit institutional use.
+As long as all derivative works are also open-sourced under the same license, you are free to use, modify, and distribute the software.

+**Commercial License**
+  Intended for commercial use, including production deployments and proprietary applications.
+This license allows for closed-source derivative works and commercial distribution.
+Please contact us for more information.